 SUPPORTED LIVING SERVICES

-Services are individualized and consumer driven based on each unique case, and may include some or all of the following components:
+Services are individualized and consumer driven based on each unique situation, and may include some or all of the following components:

 - Assessment.
 A functional assessment of the individual’s strengths and needs is available.
 The assessment may occur in the community as well as the residence of the individual, and will provide the basis for the participant and staff to develop an Individualized Service Plan.